webeet-io/_onboarding_data/daily_tasks/day_1/day1_answers.md

 - most schools with missings in column "register" also have missings for crime incident
 - There are schools which appear more than once (duplicates)
 - There are schools with different spelling of name but same bdn
+- All rows with missing dbn are "consolidated"